How three women turned into environmental defenders in India

 Saadhna Meena has first-hand experience of such violence.

-In 2018, Meena, who has been working on activism related to land, forests, and water in Rajasthan for most of her life, was attacked on the head with an iron rod when she was riding her two-wheeler from Udaipur to her home in the village of Zawar, 40 km away.
+In 2020, Meena, who has been working on activism related to land, forests, and water in Rajasthan for most of her life, was hit by a car when she was riding her two-wheeler from Udaipur to her home in the village of Zawar, 40 km away.
+She was then left lying unconscious on the road.
 “I don’t know how long I might have been lying on the road unconscious,” the 61-year-old said.
 When she awoke, she was in a hospital in Udaipur, and three days had passed.

 Over the following year, Meena learnt that her attacker had allegedly acted on behalf of the few supporters of zinc mining in the region.
 This was one of the key activities against which Meena had campaigned for decades, after residents began complaining of polluted water bodies, crashing groundwater levels and declining agricultural productivity, allegedly as a result of the mining.